Bashir Ahmad (singer): Career

 In 1971, when the situation worsened in Pakistan, he was not encouraged in the industry as music directors considered him a pale version of Ahmed Rushdi (who remained the greatest singer in the history of Pakistani cinema) and the film Hill Station's songs, namely Mera Dil Na Jaane Kabse Tera Pyar Dhoondta Hai and Mere Seene Par Sar Rakhdo remain his only contributions in this period.

 A film that was made on the Dhaka Debacle in the late 1970s, called Sangtarash, also included his numbers, namely Bol Zara Kuch Duniya Wale and Mukhre Mein Chand, but the film, despite pleadings of the film-maker to the military regime of Zia, remained unreleased.
 So, he went back to Bangladesh in 1975 and continued his music career there.

+As a playback singer in the Lollywood, Ahmed sang 61 songs in 24 Urdu films.

 Personal life and death

 Ahmed was married to Meena Bashir (Born:16 May, 1959 - Died: 8 August, 2014), a singer.
 Together they had a daughter, Humayra and a son, Raja Bashir.

 Ahmed died on 19 April 2014, aged 74 at his residence in Mohammadpur, Dhaka, Bangladesh.
 He had been suffering from various diseases including cancer.